-In 2018-2019 we issued 3 6-monthly Radnor Round Up newsletters specific to Radnor Park where we have a third of our stock spread over 7 multi storey buildings so that we could give them information and advice specific to their area.
+Applicant Update Applicant Update Our Housing Applicants Newdorter This is the current wanton of our Housing Applicant revealed to the control of the con to Radnor Park where we have a third of our stock spread over 7 multi storey buildings so that we could give them information and advice specific to their area.
+In April 2020 we issued a special 8-page Coronavirus Newsletter providing advice and signposting to our tenants and other customers.